Sabari293/SOC/README.md

 # SOC

 ## WEEK-1
-Solved all problems except nCr modm (which all testcases didn't pass)
+Solved all problems except nCr modm assigned for Week 1.Saved solutions in the `WEEK 1/` folder.